jakebrehm/demesstify/readme.md

 ## Future improvements

-- Add support for reading the entire local iMessage database instead of just one conversation
 - Add support for other message sources, e.g. Android or social media platforms
 - Add unit tests